oganesManasian/deep-person-reid/README.rst

 * ``best_model.py`` - the code for training our best model (please refer to our report)
 * ``main.py`` - a generic code for training with different settings

-Our best model weights can be found with `here <https://drive.google.com/drive/folders/1G7dBhVT9c-Si46dEGseri6onDChO_TWG?usp=sharing>`_.
+Our best model weights can be found `here <https://drive.google.com/drive/folders/1G7dBhVT9c-Si46dEGseri6onDChO_TWG?usp=sharing>`_.

 Torchreid
 ===========